— A —

 — S —

-Sandbox — Sandbox is a function that sends test email or text messages through IRIS CRM.
+Sandbox — Sandbox is a function that sends test email or text messages through the CRM.

 Scraping — Scraping is a technique deployed to extract data from human-readable output coming from another program.